danielabrahamgit/Perceptron_Project_189/README.md

 ## Navigation
 **Notebook** <br>
 The coding assignments can be found in the Notebook folder.
 In it you will find 4 files and a folder named _material_
 * **Start_Perceptron_Intructor** - First Perceptron Notebook with answers filled in and all cells run.
-This is the notebook students should start with as it lays the foundation for what a Perceptron is and how to build one.
+This goes along with the notebook that the students are completing first.
 Intructors will use this as a reference when assisting students, note that this is not the only way to implement the solutions.
 * **Start_Perceptron_Student** - First Perceptron Notebook with none of the answers filled in.
 Students should complete this notebook before moving onto **Perceptron_Student**.
 * **Perceptron_Intructor** - Second Perceptron Notebook with answers filled in and all cells run.
-The students should be completeing this notebook after doing the first one.
+This goes along with the notebook that the students are completing second.
 Intructors will use this as a reference when assisting students, note that this is not the only way to implement the solutions.
 * **Perceptron_Student** - Second Perceptron Notebook with none of the answers filled in.
 Students should tackle this notebook after they complete **Start_Perceptron_Student**.
 * **_material_** - This folder holds all of the supplimentary material for the coding assignment.
 This includes all zip files of imported data sets and images.

-**Lecture_Material**
+**Lecture_Material** <br>
 The lecture material for this week can be found in the Lecture_Material folder.
 Within this folder you will find two subfolders named Notes and Slides.
 * **Notes** - This folder holds all of the material related to the notes for the week
   * **Perceptron_Notes** - Notes about perceptrons